Figure53/F53OSC/README.md

 ## Demo

-Inluded is a small demo app "F53OSC Monitor", which logs OSC messages sent to it via port 9999 and displays some basic stats about incoming traffic.
+Included is a small demo app "F53OSC Monitor", which logs OSC messages sent to it via port 9999 and displays some basic stats about incoming traffic.